LiberTEM/sparseconverter/README.md

 * cupyx.sparse formats with dtype `bool`
 * PyTorch arrays
 * SciPy sparse arrays as opposed to SciPy sparse matrices.
+* More detailed cost metric based on more real-world use cases and parameters.

 ## Notes